open-edge-insights/video-ingestion/README.md

     For more information reagarding the queue element refer the below link: https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer-plugins/html/gstreamer-plugins-queue.html

+  * The gvaclassify element is typically inserted into pipeline after gvadetect and executes inference on all objects detected by gvadetect with input on crop area specified by GstVideoRegionOfInterestMeta.
+In case gvaclassify needs to be used without gvadetect then one can use the `gvametaconvert` element (before gvaclassify in the gstreamer pipleine) with converter `add-fullframe-roi` which will add a region of interest covering the full frame.

+    **Example pipeline to use `gvametaconvert` element with gvaclassify**:
+    ```javascript
+    {
+    "type": "gstreamer",
+            "pipeline": "multifilesrc loop=TRUE location=./test_videos/Safety_Full_Hat_and_Vest.mp4 ! decodebin ! videoconvert ! video/x-raw,format=BGR ! gvametaconvert converter=add-fullframe-roi ! gvaclassify model=models/age-gender-recognition-retail-0013/FP32/age-gender-recognition-retail-0013.xml model-proc=models/model_proc/age-gender-recognition-retail-0013.json ! gvawatermark ! appsink"
+    }
+    ```
+    Please note that the above pipeline is an example for the usage of `gvametaconvert` only and the models used are not provided as part of the repo.

   * In case of extended run with gstreamer ingestor one can consider the properties of `appsink` element such as `max-buffers` and `drop` to overcome issues like ingestion of frames getting blocked.
 The `appsink` element internally uses a queue to collect buffers from the streaming thread.
 The `max-buffers` property can be used to limit the queue size.
 The `drop` property is used to specify whether to block the streaming thread or to drop the old buffers when maximum size of queue is reached.